johnfkraus/15puzzle/README.md

 Play the game here: http://johns15puzzle.com.s3-website-us-east-1.amazonaws.com/#

+Move tiles by clicking on them.

+Choose your favorite puzzle background image.

+Click "Auto-Solve" to see the puzzle solve itself; adjust the time per move using the drop-down box.

+Click "Scramble" to start over.

 To play the game on your local machine, download or clone the project and open the index.html file in your browser.
 That's all.

 To do: